'The guy from Searchlight': Former Senate leader Harry Reid is dead at 82

 A master Senate tactician with a take-no-prisoners approach to politics, Reid centralized power in the leader's office and focused his efforts on blocking President George W. Bush's agenda wherever possible.
 Democrats blocked Bush's judicial nominations in an escalation of the long-running judicial wars.
 He also worked to successfully derail Bush's effort to partially privatize the Social Security system.

-President Barack Obama's historic 2008 victory ushered in a new era, in which Democrats initially enjoyed super-majorities in Congress and used them to enact sweeping legislation, including the landmark 2010 Affordable Care Act.
+Obama's historic 2008 victory ushered in a new era in which Democrats initially enjoyed supermajorities in Congress and used them to enact sweeping legislation, including the landmark 2010 Affordable Care Act.
 Reid later called it "the most important thing we've done for the country and the world."

 Going nuclear